redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 | `name`               | Name of the service                                                                  |
 | `--typescript, --ts` | Generate TypeScript files Enabled by default if we detect your project is TypeScript |

-Scripts have access to your services, and libraries used in your project.
+Scripts have access to services and libraries used in your project.
 Some examples of how this can be useful:
 - create special database seed scripts for different scenarios
 - sync products and prices from your payment provider
 - running cleanup jobs on a regular basis e.g. delete stale/expired data